Renton F.C.: Scottish League

-At the end of the 1893–94 season — the first following the legalisation of professionalism — Renton were relegated to the League's Division Two, never to return to the top level.
+At the end of the 1893–94 season — the first season after the legalisation of professionalism in Scotland — Renton was relegated to the League's Division Two, never to return to the top level.
 They continued to run into trouble with the authorities, failing to turn up for their away fixture against Dundee Wanderers in 1894–95, in favour of playing a more lucrative friendly against Queen's Park.
 The points were therefore awarded to the Wanderers.
-The club was more rigorous in their attention to that season's Scottish Cup, however, reaching the final for the fifth (and as it turned out, last) time.
+The club was more rigorous in its attention to that season's Scottish Cup, however, reaching the final for the fifth (and as it turned out, last) time.
 Once more pitted against the opposition that had embroiled them in their earlier brush with officialdom — St Bernard's — Renton lost out by a 2–1 scoreline.

 Decline

 Despite this appearance back in the national spotlight, Renton's time in the Scottish League was drawing to a close.
 In common with Vale of Leven and Dumbarton, the amateur game had favoured Renton, as the clubs all had backing from factories in the area; players could be de facto professionals by taking a factory wage for playing football - something that was common in England - and gaining an advantage over clubs whose players had full-time jobs.

 However, once professionalism was allowed, gate money for the biggest clubs easily outstripped the money available from private company backers.
-Financial hardship began to hit deeply for a club only ever capable of drawing a few hundred spectators to home matches; at one point, the club had even considered relocating to Glasgow as a solution to their problems (where their appearance had always drawn thousands).
-Their league career ended four games into the 1897–98 season when, unable to meet their financial guarantees, they tendered their resignation.
+Financial hardship began to hit deeply for a club only ever capable of drawing a few hundred spectators to home matches; at one point, the club had even considered relocating to Glasgow as a solution to their problems (where its appearance had always drawn thousands).
+Its league career ended four games into the 1897–98 season when, unable to meet its financial guarantees, it tendered its resignation.
 This was accepted, with Hamilton Academical taking on Renton's remaining fixtures – less than a decade after Renton's "world championship".
-The club continued to play in a variety of minor senior leagues – mainly the Western League along with their derby rivals Vale of Leven before finally folding in 1922 (not 1921 as sometimes stated) – entering the 1922–23 Scottish Cup, but failing to turn up for their tie.
+The club continued to play in a variety of minor senior leagues – mainly the Western League along with their derby rivals Vale of Leven before finally folding in 1922 (not 1921 as sometimes stated) – it entered the 1922–23 Scottish Qualifying Cup, but scratched to Hamilton Garrison.

-Their final hour of fame came in the Scottish Cup of 1906–07 when they put out St Bernard's – then leading Division Two – after two draws, and then stunned Scottish football by putting out Dundee, who were to finish second in Division One that year.
-They finally went out to Queen's Park in the quarter-finals of the competition.
+Its final hour of fame came in the Scottish Cup of 1906–07 when it put out St Bernard's – then leading Division Two – after two draws, and then stunned Scottish football by putting out Dundee, which was to finish second in Division One that year.
+It finally went out to Queen's Park in the quarter-finals of the competition.